demithetechie/100daysofcode/README.md

 # Day 25 - Working with CSV data and Pandas module

+Pandas module allows us to perform data analysis on big datasets.
+Pandas has 2 main data structures: Data Frames and Series.
+Data Frames are similar to tables, Series are similar to lists.

 # Day 26 - List Comprehension and the NATO Alphabet